Current Travel Restrictions & Requirements

 International Hawaii Travel Restrictions

-Currently, international travelers from both Japan and Canada are now the first international travelers allowed to bypass the 10-day quarantine if they've taken a COVID-19 test from a trusted testing partner in their country of origin.
+Currently, international travelers from both Japan, Canada, and South Korea are now the first international travelers allowed to bypass the 10-day quarantine if they've taken a COVID-19 test from a trusted testing partner in their country of origin.
 The test must be taken no earlier than 72-hours prior to departure and the test must be negative.

 The full list of international partners, which will be regularly updated, can be found here: Hawaii International Trusted Travel Partners →